dart-backend/angel/packages/orm/angel_orm_postgres/README.md

 ## Migration

-Posrgresql is upgraded from 2.x.x to 3.x.x in version 8.1.0.
+### From version 7.x to 8.1.x

+`postgres` has been upgraded from 2.x.x to 3.x.x since version 8.1.0.
+This is a breaking change as `postgres` 3.x.x has majorly changed its API.
+Therefore when upgrading to 8.1.0 and beyond, the PostgreSQL connection settings need to be migrated.
+The rest should remain the same.
+Please see the example for the new PostgreSQL connection settings.